 Fire blankets made of fiberglass act as a shield against fires, protecting you from not just the flames but also the heat.
-Fiberglass blankets are the more heavy-duty kind.
-Therefore, while they are perfect for use around the house or office, they are also used in manufacturing plants, welding industries, etc.
+Fiberglass blankets are used in houses, offices, manufacturing plants, welding shops, etc.

 Fiberglass blankets protect you from a higher intensity of heat than wool.
-You can use these against flames of over 260°C. These blankets can also withstand a molten splash of up to 1200°C, which is way higher than most house, office, or even industrial fires.
+You can use fiberglass fire blankets against flames of over 260°C. They can also withstand a molten metal splash of up to 1200°C, which is way higher than most house, office, or even industrial fires.

 - Compact and soft texture.

 - Superior heat containment and flame protection.